uaholic/qcmd/README.md

 ## English

-**qcmd** (Quick Command) is a small, zero-runtime-dependency, annotation-driven CLI argument parser for Java 17+ with native Record support.
-It maps common options, boolean flags, and positional arguments onto POJOs or immutable Records, with required-value and regex validation.
+**qcmd** (Quick Command) is a small Java 17+ command-line parser centered on immutable Record binding.
+It uses RecordComponent metadata and the Canonical Constructor to bind common options, boolean flags, and positional arguments directly to Records, while also supporting traditional POJOs.

+qcmd is not intended to replace full-featured CLI frameworks such as picocli.
+It is designed for single-command applications, internal developer tools, and codebases that want an immutable configuration object with minimal concepts.
+Choose picocli when you need a subcommand hierarchy, combined short options, shell completion, or a broader POSIX/GNU syntax surface.

 ### Features